 More information and downloads

-- Understanding lateral flow antigen testing for people without symptoms – An explanation of the technology behind asymptomatic testing and the role these tests play in the national COVID-19 testing programme.
+- Understanding lateral flow testing for people without symptoms – An explanation of the technology behind asymptomatic testing and the role these tests play in the national COVID-19 testing programme.

 - COVID-19 PCR home test kit instructions – Step-by-step guide available in different formats and languages on how to use and return your PCR home test kit to test yourself for COVID-19.